7 Air Travel Myths – Fact and Fiction

 See the best times to buy, best times to fly.

 False: Not so long ago, airlines did offer last-minute bargains but since then they’ve become extremely adept at cutting capacity and understanding shopper demand.
-In other words, now they routinely fill up their planes so there’s no need for last-minute deals; they’ve sold all their tickets.
+In other words, airlines now routinely fill up their planes so there’s no need for last-minute discounting.

 Tip: If you do wait until the last minute to shop, you will almost always pay the same extremely high prices business travelers do.
 When possible, book flights least seven days in advance on ultra discount carriers such as Spirit or from two to four weeks before departure for other airlines.

-False: But before you decide to fly non-stops only, you need to know that connecting flights are often cheaper – not always, but often.
+False: But connecting flights are often cheaper – not always, but often.
 So when you shop, compare non-stops with connecting flights so you don’t overlook possible savings (which means, don’t click the ‘Non-stop only’ box).

 Tip: Sometimes, enduring a longer connecting flight can save 50% or more over the price of a non-stop.

-False: American, Delta and United now offer Basic Economy as well as standard economy; the trade-off is cheaper seats for fewer amenities – including seat selection and in some cases, a free carry-on bag.
+False: American, Delta and United now offer Basic Economy as well as standard economy; the trade-off is cheaper seats for fewer amenities.

 False: First of all, not all carry-ons are free (you’ll pay for them on Allegiant, Frontier, and Spirit).
 Second, more and more airlines are posting size and weight limits for carry-ons and if a bag is too big or too heavy, airline reps will take it from you to stow in cargo.
-You may even get dinged for a checked-bag fee or an overweight bag fee – or both!
+You may even get dinged for a checked-bag fee or worse, an overweight bag fee (up to $200 on domestic flights).

 Tip: A squashy, duffle type bag can often conform to most size limits; just watch the weight.
 If your bag is taken from you, first remove all must-haves from the bag like electronics, charger cords, and medications and carry these items on your person.

-True: Yet, every now and then, we hear crazy stories about passengers who do try to open airplane doors in mid-flight.
-The good news is, they can try all they want but it can’t be done, according to an aviation blogger (and other aircraft experts).
+True: Every now and then, we hear crazy stories about passengers who do try to open airplane doors in mid-flight.
+The good news is, it can’t be done (according to several aviation experts).
 This has to do with the difference in pressure inside and outside a plane in flight.

 Tip: Don’t even think of trying this; you could wind up getting arrested or a flight attendant might stop you by smashing a bottle of wine over your head.